Marcus Silcock

 Tupelo Quarterly

 A portfolio of my poetry, from my manuscript Smashing Time, has just landed at Tupelo Quarterly.
-Mormon missions, pioneer days with armies of bonnets, candid camera as newly arrived immigrants in America.
-Fallen fathers, sick fathers, war fathers.
-Learning from the smiles of dead men, sure of their mission, munching on grass.
-Lotsa journeys in… Read more
+Mormon missions, pioneer days with armies of bonnets, candid camera as newly arrived immigrants… Read more.

 -